Still reeling from the last flooding event, Mississippi residents are once again fleeing rising river waters threatening to creep into their homes - KTVZ

 More rain is becoming ‘commonplace’ and it’s taking a toll, mayor says

-Residents in Jackson and other parts of Mississippi saw heavy rains for several days last week as a slow-moving weather system brought flooding that forced evacuations, washed away roads, derailed a train, crept into homes and prompted numerous rescues.
+Residents in Jackson and other parts of Mississippi saw heavy rains for several days last week as a slow-moving weather system brought flooding which forced evacuations, washed away roads, derailed a train, soaked homes and prompted numerous rescues.

 Flood warnings remain in effect until further notice along the Pearl River, including in Jackson, Mississippi, according to the National Weather Service office in Jackson.